-The benefits of digitising business processes – both internal and external – are too significant for the move to paperless to be overlooked.
+The benefits of your business going paperless by digitising business processes are too significant to be overlooked.

 Business has undergone huge changes over the past couple of decades, on account of rapid advances in technology and the industry requirements they trigger.
 Businesses are in a constant state of flux, having to improvise, adapt and overcome new challenges.

 This year, above all, has seen the business world being forced to make big changes.
 And at the core of it all, has been the digital technology that has enabled business continuity amid a global pandemic.